Nutritional Therapy Association vs. The Institute for Integrative Nutrition

 X NTA enables you to practice at a greater depth with one-on-one clients.
 IIN’s program focuses more on goal achievement, the coach-client relationship, and individual tailoring instead of nutritional support.
 NOTE: Always check out the laws on practicing in your state, detailed many times in this post.

-X NTPs and NTCs are considered “nutritionists” in some states.
+X NTPs are considered “nutritionists” in some states.
 IIN graduates have much greater restrictions in how they can talk about and market their practice, and can only use the term “health coach” (“certified health coach” if a student gains paid membership after graduation).
 NOTE: You’ll want to check out your state’s laws to find out how you can market yourself or if you can even practice at all.
 Every state has different laws, and be aware that they are constantly changing!

 What do we gain from our recommendation?